motion/orbit/plan.md

 go to market strategy

 * no cloud = privacy / aligment with end users = user confidence (no one but apple does)
+* no cloud = insanely easy onboarding, no big sales process
+* private on device = useful to any user not just whole team or company
-* high user alignment + beautiful product = super high potential end user brand dedication
+* high user alignment + beautiful product = high potential end user brand dedication
-* invest more into branding = more ability to work with people during beta for launch
-* app = easy to get high user count initially
+* smart app = easy to get high user count initially
   * because of this makes sense generally to have:
     * longer beta
     * give to big names for launch